The First Day

 The commanders and senior officers of all the military organisations in the area are present when the admiral in charge of the United States Northern Command takes his place at the front of the room.
 A map of the world is projected on the wall beside him.
 He says, “We’ve a major war on our hands.
 A war that’s difficult to fight.
-I’m sure you’ve all seen the news reports on some odd infection around the world.”
+I’m sure you’ve all seen the news reports on some odd infection spreading around the world.”
 A few nods, but he doesn’t wait, “No one knows where it started, but most of the world is now affected by the infection.
 The medical research people are fairly certain it is a virus of some sort.
 However, no anti-biological agent has yet had any affect on it.
 They’re still looking into it.”
-He stops for a drink of water, before he continues, “The media reports are clear the infection is the cause of a major heart attack killing the person infected.
-What has not been reported is: the infected dead come back to life as the worst sort of Hollywood zombie somewhere from one hour to twenty-four hours later, and they then seek out others to infect.”
+He stops for a drink of water before he continues, “The media reports are clear the infection is the cause of a major heart attack killing the person infected.
+What has not been reported is the infected dead come back to life as the worst sort of Hollywood zombie somewhere from one hour to twenty-four hours later, and they then seek out others to infect by biting them.”